On this page, we detail everything you need to know about tourist visas for Dubai.

 Most commonly, this is done on the UAE’s border with Oman.
-We have a detailed guide to Oman border runs coming soon.
+We have a detailed guide here how border run from Dubai works.

 It’s important to note if you leave the country during the first 30 days, your Visa will not renew on re-entry.
 It’s a 30 day multi-entry Visa.
 If you are travelling through Dubai, let’s say onward to Europe then have a stopover in Dubai again, be very careful if that second stop sees you cross over from 30 days to 40 days.